catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

   | updated_at          | None                                 |
   +---------------------+--------------------------------------+

-Add the other member to the second pool
+Add the other member to the second pool.

 .. code-block:: bash